 Meet Phillipa.
-She’s a character in the latest Fina Fitzgibbons mystery, Missing Brandy.
+She’s a character in Missing Brandy, the second Fina Fitzgibbons mystery.
 Phillipa is a minor character, I guess, but she’s major for me.
 She’s one of those characters we often come across.
 I call them characters in distress.
 I keep thinking about Phillipa and her agony, a sure sign that one day, I’ll write more of her story.
 Anyway, Phillipa is a housekeeper.
 In this scene, Fina and Cookie ask her questions about the missing girl, Brandy.

 I rang Trisha Liam’s bell a few minutes past seven, and a tall woman in her late thirties answered the door, a balled-up paper towel in one hand.
 Her cheeks were the color of strawberries.